waggle-sensor/plugin-cloud-cover/README.md

 ## AI@Edge:

 This application is intended for daylight hours.
-The daylight hours for a deployment is defined by the users, for example 7 am - 5 pm.
+The daylight hours for a deployment is defined by the users, for example 7AM - 5PM.
 The application first collects data from the sky facing camera and then passes through the U-Net [2] model to segment cloud pixels.
 The output of U-Net is the cloud/clear-sky probability for each pixel.
 With the probability calculated, the application segments the clouds based on the threshold set by the user.

 ## Reference